nunominhoto/SIE_Projects/README.md

-# SIE_website
+# SIE_Projects

-Project developed during the class of vision based systems on the first year of my masters degree
+Projects developed during the class of business information systems on the second year of my masters degree

 Portuguese only